Video Filters and Color Adjustment Tools

 July 27, 2020

 Applying video filters can help you enhance your movie and make it truly impressive.
 You can even completely change the look and the mood to match your creative ideas.
-Movavi Video Editor has a great collection of video editing filters and tools – whatever you need to create the perfect clip.
+Movavi Video Editor Plus has a great collection of video editing filters and tools – whatever you need to create the perfect clip.
 To enhance your video with a specially tailored atmosphere, you can apply artistic effects, add a contrast filter, or simply change the color parameters.
 Whatever you do, the difference will be amazing!

 Find creative ideas for your video among the collection of artistic effects: Camera shake, Oil painting, Vertigo, VHS, and more.